interledger/interledger.github.io/docs/markdown/connecting-to-testnet.md

 js.xpring.dev
 ```

-3. Press enter for other default options.
+3. Press enter for all other default options.

 ## Starting moneyd
 After you’ve configured `moneyd`, run the following command to start it on your computer and connect it to an